wp-plugins/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 1.3.0 =
+* Also support special chars for the javascript methods, like é, â, ö, Chinese chars etcetera
+* Fixed bug unchecking options "use shortcode" and "use deprecated"

 = 1.2.1 =
 * Fixed bug index php error